aramette/LORCAN/1.8/README.md

 4. Clone the *LORCAN* binaries from GitHub to your own machine:
-(move first to the directory where you want to install LORCAN)
+(create and move first to the directory where you want to install LORCAN)
 ```
 git clone https://github.com/aramette/LORCAN.git
 ```